Planckian charged black holes and their cosmological ramifications: Asymptotically flat solution

 The concept of NED implies short scale modifications of Maxwell's theory by replacing the scalar field strength $F_{\rm M}$ in the conventional Einstein-Maxwell action with a suitable Lagrangian function of it, i.e., $\lagr = \mathcal{L}(F_{\rm M})$.
 The subscript ``M" stands for ``Maxwell''.
 This Lagrangian should satisfy two limits: \begin{enumerate} \item The weak field limit: For weak fields, or large distances, the conventional Maxwell theory must be recovered $\left( \lagr \approx F_{\rm M} \right)$. \item The regularity limit: For strong fields, or short distances, a regular core and, consequently, a regular Lagrangian must be present, avoiding this way ultraviolet divergences ($\mathcal{L} \approx \rm const.$). \end{enumerate} The starting point of our analysis is the general action

 where $R$ is the Ricci scalar, $\lagr$ is the the NED Lagrangian and $\lagr_{\rm m}$ is the matter Lagrangian.
+These forms will be specified below, after providing the necessary elements for their determination.
 It is noteworthy that, in contrast to other actions inspired by NED, which typically feature a single Lagrangian containing both the mass and the monopole charge, our formulation involves two separate Lagrangians; one includes the mass of the source, while the other the electric monopole independently from the mass.
 The variation of \eqref{action} with respect to the electromagnetic four-potential $A_{\mu}$ and the metric tensor $g_{\mu\nu}$ yields two field equations; a Maxwell-like and the Einstein field equation reading respectively

 with $\lagr_F = \p \lagr / \p F\,$.
 For this section we set $\Lambda=0\,$.
 The field strength $F_{\mu\nu}$ in a curved, torsion-free spacetime with the ($-+++$) signature convention takes the form of

 where we consider $A_{\mu}=(A_{t},0,0,0)\,$.
 The component $A_{t}$ represents the scalar potential.
 The trace of \eqref{F_str} is connected with the radial electric field $E(r)$ through the relation